ENG vs IRE Dream11 Team Hints, Ireland Tour of England 2020

-Dream11 Team Prediction England vs Ireland, 1st ODI – Fantasy Cricket Tips For Today’s ENG vs IRE at The Rose Bowl, Southampton: ODI cricket returns for the first time since March this year with world champions England taking on neighbours in a three-match series starting July 30.
-All the three matches are being played at the same venue – The Rose Bowl, Southampton to minimise travel between venues as part of the protocols enforced to fight the spread of coronavirus.
-The series also marks the beginning of ICC Men’s Cricket World Cup Super League which will serve as the qualification for the 2023 ODI World Cup in India.
-This is also the first that that England will play an ODI at home for the first time since winning their maiden world cup trophy in the format last year in July.
-Also Read - MWJ vs TNM Dream11 Team Prediction New Zealand Basketball League: SP And Fantasy Basketball Tips For Today's Manawatu Jets vs Taranaki Mountainairs Semi-Final Match at The Trusts Arena 1:00 PM IST July 30 Thursday
+ENG vs IRE Ireland Tour of England 2020: Captain And Vice-Captain, Fantasy Cricket Tips England vs Ireland, 2nd ODI at The Rose Bowl, Southampton at 6:30 PM IST Saturday, August 1: Also Read - QE vs SH Dream11 Team Prediction CBA League: SP And Fantasy Basketball Tips For Today's Qingdao Eagles vs Shandong Heroes Match at 5:30 PM IST July 31 Friday

+England will look to continue their winning momentum when they take on Ireland in the second ODI on Saturday.
+The hosts cruised to a six-wicket win in their series opener after a little stutter.
+Also Read - SKK vs ECC Dream11 Team Hints, Finnish Premier Cricket League T20 2020: Captain And Vice-Captain, Fantasy Cricket Tips SKK Stadin ja Keravan Kriketti vs Empire CC at Kerava National Cricket Ground at 8:30 PM IST Friday July 31

-However, there will be no fans to welcome them back as the series will be played behind closed doors.
-Also Read - ON vs CAR Dream11 Team Prediction New Zealand Basketball League: SP And Fantasy Basketball Tips For Today's Otago Nuggets vs Canterbury Rams Semi-Final Match at The Trusts Arena 11:00 AM IST July 30 Thursday
+David Willey and Sam Billings had a successful return as they brought up the victory in the series starter with the likes of Eoin Morgan and co.
+Also Read - ZL vs FS Dream11 Team Prediction CBA League: SP And Fantasy Basketball Tips For Today's Zhejiang Guangsha Lions vs Fujian Sturgeons Match at 12:30 PM IST July 31 Friday

 Time: 6:30 PM IST